Meet the Rochester MN Moms Blog Writing Team

 Nearly 10 years into motherhood, Colleen continues to navigate parenting, where she is her own boss and the schedule is never consistent.

 Cristin grew up in Rochester and after living on both coasts and life throwing a few unexpected curves, she found herself back in her hometown in 2015.
-Cristin is a single mom to her almost two year old son and five year old goldendoodle.
+Cristin is a single mom to her two year old son and six year old goldendoodle.

-When Cristin isn’t teaching barre and yoga classes at FireFly Barre Fitness or running after her rambunctious toddler, she loves to travel, cook, read a good book and drink red wine.
-She’s passionate about coffee, interior design, kombucha and her family.
-A Minnesota girl through and through, Cristin loves the outdoors and all four seasons and she never misses the chance to be at her family’s lakehouse.
+When Cristin isn’t teaching barre and yoga classes at FireFly Barre Fitness or preschool at Aldrich Memorial Nursery School, she loves to travel, read a good book and drink red wine.
+She’s passionate about health & wellness, kombucha, interior design and her family.
+A Minnesota girl through and through, Cristin loves the outdoors and all four seasons and she never misses the chance to be at her family’s

 A creative spirit, Cristin is notorious for being an idea generator who’s constantly searching for her next project!

-Danica lives in Byron with her husband and son.
-After living in the San Francisco Bay Area for a few years, they returned home to Minnesota and are thrilled to have their child(ren) grow up in this community.
+Danica is a Minnesota native, so after living in the San Francisco Bay Area for a couple of years, her and her husband returned home to Minnesota with their son.
+They’re thrilled to have their child(ren) grow up in this community.

-Danica has an education degree and taught preschool before pursuing a new career in health and family care.
-She now serves Southeast Minnesota as a labor and birth doula and holistic health coach.
-She’s passionate about supporting women in their journey to and through motherhood on a (realistically) healthy path.
+Danica has an Education degree and taught preschool for a bit before pursuing a new career in health and family care.
+She now serves the Rochester area as a Birth Doula and Holistic Health Coach through her business Danica Buss Birth Services, and she’s part of Rochester’s Doula agency, MedCity Doulas.
+She’s passionate about supporting women in their journey to and through motherhood.

 Hannah has a passion for adventure and is curious about the world.
 She developed this passion while growing up in five different states; Minnesota, Florida, Pennsylvania, Georgia and Illinois.
 After all that moving around, Hannah went to college in Minnesota and fell in love with the state and a wonderful guy who also loves Minnesota.
 After living in the Twin Cities for a few years, Hannah’s awesome teacher husband got a job in Rochester and now Hannah and her family hope to call Rochester (actually Byron) home for a long time.